Sexual violence, abuse and rape: getting help and support

 Sexual violence is a widely underreported phenomenon globally, therefore available statistics are unlikely to inform about the true scale of the problem.
 A charity in Hong Kong (ACSVAW) report that 1 in 7 women have experienced sexual violence.

-Sexual violence and abuse is any behaviour of a sexual nature which is unwanted and takes place without consent or understanding.
-It includes acts that are not codified in law as criminal but are harmful and traumatic.
-Trauma may be physical, emotional or psychological, and often it is a combination of all three.
 Events that were too difficult to think about or to process when the event happened, can cause a range of difficulties later on.
 By getting the support we need, we can work through the buried past and live our life more fully in the present.

 Survivors often report feelings of fear, shame and guilt.
 Sadly, many blame themselves for the abuse and violence, or feel that they ought to have done more to stop it and are therefore somehow responsible.

-In some cases, cultural values create extra stigma for people who report.
-These factors can also prevent survivors from seeking mental health treatment.
-For example, men who experience sexual violence can face severe stigma as many people believe men cannot possibly be victims of rape.
-Sexual crimes in the LGBTQ+ community are often not reported - survivors may fear revealing their gender identity or sexual orientation to others or may not trust the legal system to protect them.
-Survivors could also fear inciting further violence.
-Others may fear “betraying” their family or community by disclosing personal information.
+Men who experience sexual violence can face severe stigma as many people believe men cannot be victims of rape.
+Sexual crimes in the LGBTQ+ community are often not reported - survivors may fear revealing their gender identity or sexual orientation or may not trust the legal system to protect them.

 Common symptoms include:

-• Depression: Feelings of hopelessness or despair, reduced self-worth.
+• Depression: feelings of hopelessness or despair, reduced self-worth.
 These feelings may be mild and fleeting, or they can be intense and long-lasting.

-• Anxiety: Survivors may fear the attack could happen again.
+• Anxiety: survivors may fear the attack could happen again.
 Anxiety can create a loop of thinking that can become quite distorted, interrupting sleep patterns and normal life.
 Some may experience panic attacks.
 Others may develop agoraphobia and become afraid to leave their homes.

-• Attachment issues: Survivors may find it challenging to form healthy attachments with others, especially in intimate relationships
+• Attachment issues: survivors may find it challenging to form healthy attachments with others, especially in intimate relationships

-• Addiction: Research suggests abuse survivors are 26 times more likely to use drugs.
+• Addiction: research suggests abuse survivors are 26 times more likely to use drugs.
 Drugs, alcohol and food can help numb the pain of abuse.
 Yet substance abuse often leads to the development of other problems.

-IMI provides an integrated approach and can offer a wide range of treatments and therapies that can help in your healing process.
-For example, targeted nutrition, herbal supplements and homeopathic remedies can help support you as you work towards physical and mental recovery.
+We use an integrated approach and offer a wide range of treatments and therapies that can help in your healing process.
+Targeted nutrition, herbal supplements and homeopathic remedies can help support you as you work towards physical and mental recovery.
 We can also signpost you to other agencies for specialist help if required.

 • Healing the Shame that Binds You, John Bradshaw